 Teacher candidates in this course will learn the concepts and practices of collaboration, consultation, interpersonal communication skills, teamwork, and problem solving.
 Teacher candidates will discover how students with disabilities are impacted by interpersonal and communications gaps and issues between and among team members.
 Lastly, teacher candidates will create a resource that includes methods to facilitate effective collaboration and consultation skills.
-Prerequisite: ED224.
+Prerequisite: ED224, ED312, or instructor permission.
+15 hours of field experience is required.